-Students transferring from another Texas public college or university who have completed that institution's core requirements are assured that Eastfield College will accept the completion of that core in lieu of its own toward the requirements for the Associate in Arts, Associate in Sciences or Associate of Arts in Teaching degree.
+Students transferring from another Texas public college or university who have completed that institution's core requirements are assured that Eastfield College will accept the completion of that core in lieu of its own toward the requirements for the Associate of Arts, Associate of Science or Associate of Arts in Teaching degree.

-The Associate in Sciences degree differs from the Associate in Arts degrees by requiring an additional 6 hours to be selected from a course with the prefix of BCIS, BIOL, CHEM, ENGR, ENVR, FORS, GEOL, MATH, PHYS and ANTH 2401.
+The Associate of Science degree differs from the Associate of Arts degrees by requiring an additional 6 hours to be selected from a course with the prefix of BCIS, BIOL, CHEM, COSC, ENGR, ENVR, FORS, GEOL, MATH, PHYS.
 Students are not eligible to receive both degree titles.

 A maximum of four physical education activity hours may be counted as credit toward requirements for graduation.
 The GPA for graduation is based on the credit earned for all courses taken in colleges of the DCCCD and for all credit which is transferred from other institutions.
-The following courses will not count toward graduation nor the GPA for graduation: Courses numbered below 1000, ARTS 1170, DIRS 9170, 9270, 9370, DRAM 1121, MUSI 9176 and 9378.
-In addition to completing required courses, students must meet all Texas Success Initiative (TSI) standards and receive a GPA (2) of at least 2.00.
+The following courses will not count toward graduation nor the GPA for graduation: Courses numbered below 1000; ARTS 1170; DIRS 9170, 9270, 9370; MUSI 9176 and 9378.
+In addition to completing required courses, students must meet all Texas Success Initiative (TSI) requirements and receive a GPA (2) of at least 2.00.